4 Ways to Avoid Probate

 3. Create a Joint Tenancy

-Joint tenancy has been called "the poor man’s will" because it can effectively avoid probate on the death of the first joint tenant.
-However, if you and your spouse own property as joint tenants and both of you die together, the property is still subject to probate.
-Joint tenancy property is also subject to estate taxes and may actually cause an increase in overall estate taxes, since the property may be fully taxable in the estates of both joint tenants.
 Some people decide to make their children joint tenants on a house or a bank account.
-But beware: property held in joint tenancy can be reached by the creditors of all joint tenants.
-To sell or encumber joint tenancy property, ALL joint tenants (and their spouses, in some cases) must agree and sign the necessary documents.
+But beware: property held in joint tenancy can be reached by the creditors of any owner.
+Furthermore, to sell or mortgage joint tenancy property, ALL joint tenants (and their spouses, in most cases) must agree and sign the necessary documents.

 There are also potential tax consequences of naming a joint tenant.
-For some assets, such as bank accounts or most brokerage accounts, merely adding someone as a joint tenant does not trigger a gift tax; they could incur gift tax liability if the joint tenant starts drawing funds or income from the joint tenancy asset for personal use.
-For other assets, however, such as a personal residence, creating a joint tenancy could result in gift tax liability immediately.
-And like giving away your property during your lifetime, naming a joint tenant means that person cannot take advantage of stepped-up basis after your death.
+For some assets, such as bank accounts or most brokerage accounts, merely adding someone as a joint tenant does not trigger a gift tax; however, they could incur gift tax liability if the joint tenant starts drawing funds or income from the joint tenancy asset for personal use.

-4. Designate Pay-on-Death Beneficiaries.
+4. Designate POD/TOD Beneficiaries

 Avoid Probate Through Estate Planning

 Most of these methods of avoiding probate are more complex and nuanced that they appear.
 Therefore, we highly recommend consulting an attorney before taking any of these actions.
-To visit with an qualified attorney about whether your estate will be subject to probate at your death, contact the Oklahoma City estate planning attorneys at Postic & Bates for a free, no-obligation consultation.

 You can email David through our Contact Us page or by calling our office at (405) 691-5080.